igorcasmarques/igorcasmarques.github.io/my-story/14-from-amherst-to-curitiba.md

 Curiously, the chairperson of the hiring committee was a UB alumnus and a former student of [David Felder](http://www.david-felder.com/)—just like me!

 Everything worked in my favour, but I still didn't get the job.
-Positions in Brazilian public institutions are vied for like contests, and I placed 3rd.
+Job openings in public institutions in Brazil are vied for like contests, and I placed 3rd.
 The person in 1st place scored so much better than everyone else that I felt like the contest might've been a formality to hire a pre-selected candidate.

 #### Music professor interview 2